RjPatil27/ACA-Project/README.md

 We have implemented few smoothing algorithms for our analysis purpose which are explained in this project report.

-1) GAUSSIAN BLUR ALGORITHM:A Gaussian Filter is a low-pass filter that is used to distort image regions and minimize noise (high-frequency components).
+#### 1) GAUSSIAN BLUR ALGORITHM:
+A Gaussian Filter is a low-pass filter that is used to distort image regions and minimize noise (high-frequency components).
 The low-pass filter is implemented as an Odd sized symmetric kernel which passes through each pixel of the area of interest to achieve